 Social Anxiety and Depression Among College Students

-Social anxiety and depression Social anxiety is prevalent among college students, and it’s one of many mental health issues that affect college students.
+Social anxiety is prevalent among college students, and it’s one of many mental health issues that affect college students.
 Anxiety always gets in the way of students’ life.
 Many students feel overwhelmed with academic pressure, family and social pressure that affect their mental being.
 Anxiety is also one of the contributing factors to depression.

 Symptoms and signs of social anxiety